NaturalNode/natural/README.md

 ```

 ### Lexicon
-The lexicon is either a JSON file that has the following structure:
+The lexicon is a JSON file that has the following structure:
 ```javascript
 {
   "word1": ["cat1"],